Chart Color Schemes

 Richmond displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Richmond's dwelling structures, as per the latest Census data, comprised 55.3% houses and 44.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Sydney metropolitan area had 79.7% houses and 20.3% other dwellings.
-Richmond's home ownership rate stood at 31.7%, with mortgaged dwellings at 22.3% and rented ones at 45.9%.
-The median monthly mortgage repayment in the area was $1,844, lower than Sydney metro's average of $2,167.
-Richmond's median weekly rent figure was recorded at $375, compared to Sydney metro's $400.
-Nationally, Richmond's mortgage repayments were lower than the Australian average of $1,863, while rents were comparable at $375.
+Richmond's dwelling structures, as per the latest Census, consisted of 55.3% houses and 44.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 79.7% houses and 20.3% other dwellings.
+Richmond's home ownership rate was higher at 31.7%, with mortgaged dwellings at 22.3% and rented ones at 45.9%.
+The median monthly mortgage repayment in Richmond was $1,844, lower than Sydney metro's $2,167.
+The median weekly rent in Richmond was $375, compared to Sydney metro's $400.
+Nationally, Richmond's mortgage repayments were lower at $1,844 against the Australian average of $1,863, while rents were comparable at $375.

 Frequently Asked Questions - Housing